-- Construction of an enclosed sand and salt storage building with storage wings to store the Town's winter sand and salt supplies out of the weather, and to provide shelter for the Town's equipment Construction of a 3 bay addition to the garage to include two repair bays and a wash bay with a wastewater collection system and holding tank. - Construction of a new fueling island with entirely above ground fuel storage tanks and piping, including a spill protection system and holding tank, to replace the 1989 fuel island.
+- Construction of an enclosed sand and salt storage building with storage wings to store the Town's winter sand and salt supplies out of the weather, and to provide shelter for the Town's equipment.
+Construction of a 3 bay addition to the garage to include two repair bays and a wash bay with a wastewater collection system and holding tank. - Construction of a new fueling island with entirely above ground fuel storage tanks and piping, including a spill protection system and holding tank, to replace the 1989 fuel island.
 The 1989 project included the removal of 6 underground petroleum tanks at the Town Garage site and replacing them with two above ground tanks located in a covered concrete storage vault. - Closure and grading of the Town's worked out Poland Corner Gravel Pit and conversion of the site to provide a base of operations for RSU 16's school bus fleet.
 The scope of work on the transportation building was subsequently expanded substantially to include space for the School Union 29 Office. - 9.
 Fire/Rescue Building.
 The Town's Fire Rescue building was constructed in 1989 at 33 Poland Corner Road to replace two inadequate buildings then housing the fire and rescue departments.
 In 2013 we renovated our station to accompany a growing service and its needs.
 We renovated the existing structure and added a bay for emergency apparatus.
-The 7,000 square foot living and office addition included, bunk rooms for overnight coverage, office space, a nearly 100 person training room, dayroom with a new kitchen, dedicated janitorial and decontamination rooms and a fitness room. - 10.
-Municipal Park.
-In 2021 land was cleared behind the A.B.
-Ricker Library to make way for a municipal park.
-At the time of the Comprehensive Plan update, a working group was developing a plan for what the park would include that would be presented to the Select Board.
+The 7,000 square foot living and office addition included, bunk rooms for overnight coverage, office space, a nearly 100 person training room, dayroom with a new kitchen, dedicated janitorial and decontamination rooms, and a fitness room.